Introduction

 Types of Fine Lines

-There’s more than one kind of fine line.
+Fine lines come in more than one variety.
 Here’s how to identify them:

 Expression Lines